0BAB1/ZynQ-Tutorial-Series/8 Python to FPGA/3_manual_inference/README.md

 ![Final system image](./final_custom_system.png)

 > [!CAUTION]
-> As you saw in the video, so weird stuff happens when you configure the custom FIFO data width to 32 bits to match the one of DMA.
-I'll have to figure it out but a great way to get around this.
+> As you saw in the video, some weird stuff happens when you configure the custom FIFO data width to 32 bits to match the one of DMA.
+Here's a good way to get around this :
 > this consits in not changing the default 8bits data width of the fifo and letting the DMA operate in 32 its with memory.
 > To avoid mismatch between the 8bits fifo and the 32bits dma interfaces, we connect them manually using constants and concat blocks, this process is
 > described in the video.
-Depending on how boring it is, I might do a separate, not reference video, in which case i will post the link here : **link not availible yet**

 **ANYWAY**, here are the working configs used in the tutorial at the end with the concat and const manual connections :